 Tuero caught the eyes of some Formula 1 teams in 1996, particularly of Benetton and Minardi.
 The latter one signed Esteban as a test driver.
 His performances in Italian F3 and the FIA Formula 3000 Championship weren’t at the highest level but it was obvious that Esteban has talent and speed.

 Esteban Tuero early in a career

 After being unable to find a regular drive he left Italy and went to Japan where he raced in Formula Nippon series.
 Driving for Team Le Mans, Tuero had an awful campaign and was able to pick just one point.
 What was more important was the fact that Esteban covered mileage required to obtain Super License, required for racing in Formula 1.

 Esteban Tuero debuted in Formula 1 in 1998

 Minardi announced that Tuero will drive alongside Shinji Nakano in 1998 Formula 1 season but soon after it was revealed that Esteban’s Super License is not completely regular as he failed to meet all requirements.
 However, FIA granted him a license before the start of the season and at the age of 19, Tuero became the then third youngest ever F1 driver.

-Tuero spent only one year in Formula 1, Minardi, 1998
+Tuero spent only one year in Formula One, driving for Minardi in 1998

 The F1 debut arrived probably too early for the Argentinian.
 Inexperienced and probably a bit frightened, he was often criticized by his more experienced colleagues and media.
 Driving an uncompetitive car, Tuero was unable to show what he has.
 Esteban retired from 12 out 16 races with 8th place in San Marino Grand Prix at Imola as his best result.